saucelabs/sauce-docs/docs/visual/faq.md

 React Hooks messes up using the Screener component because it executes its magic at runtime.
 So to use Screener Steps with React Hooks, you need to use Storybook Decorators to wrap the component story.
 Here is an example script: [Storybook + Screener Steps with Hooks](https://gist.github.com/screener-io/ada0e3c51137c907ba80728ad7fab23b).

 ### Does Sauce Visual interact with knobs within stories in Storybook and test as needed?
-Screener-storybook does not automatically interact with knobs, as there would be potentially an infinite number of permutations. but if there's a UI state that the user wants to get to using knobs, then this is possible with Screener Steps.
+Screener-storybook does not automatically interact with knobs, as there could potentially be an infinite number of permutations.
+If there's a UI state that the user wants to get to using knobs, then this is possible with Screener Steps.

 In the Storybook knobs add-on, there's a knobs UI where the user can copy a query string for the knobs configuration.
-They can copy this querystring, and use it with Screener Steps `executeScript` method to reproduce those knobs values.
+They can copy this query string, and use it with the Screener Steps `executeScript` method to reproduce those knobs values.

 Click on the copy button in the lower right, then paste into an editor, then copy only the query-string portion (after the `?`) and paste that into a Screener step.